When people ask me the secret to my success the answer is easy: follow-up in business.

 1. Follow-Up After Networking Events

-I recommend that with any networking event you attend you schedule 15-30 minutes to DO the follow-up you said you would do.
+I recommend that with any networking event you attend you schedule 15-30 minutes to DO the follow-up in business you said you would do.
 Get those thank you notes written, make those connections on social media, and get that coffee meeting scheduled (if you didn’t do it while you were in the room.)

 Don’t give people time to forget about you and move on to your competitor.